UviDTE-UviSpace/uvispace-documentation/wpt.rst

 WPT Charger Installation
 ------------------------
-Explain in few steps how to build it:
+The steps to be followed when installing the charger are these:

-* Manufacture the boards: Send the user to the PCB tutorial.
+* **Manufacture the boards**: Send the user to the PCB tutorial.

-* Solder components.
-Sope clarification on how to adjust the capacitors to match resonance and things like that.

-* Manufacture secondary.

-* Solder secondary.
+* **Design the coils**: As said above, the inductance of the coils are needed for the capacitor selection in the primary and the secondary.

+* **Solder components**: Once the capacitors are selected, matching the resonance with the inductance of the coils at the system's ferequency, the component soldering can begin.

-* Mount the secondary in the car.
-Send to UGV wiring repo that explains the connection.
+* **Mount the secondary in the car**: Send to UGV wiring repo that explains the connection.
 Maybe add a pic here.

-* Installa a platform to make the car go over the primary coil.
-Add a picture of it when it is finished.
+* **Install a a platform to make the car go over the primary coil**: Add a picture of it when it is finished.
 (Roberto will do it when the wood box is finished.)